Anti-Bribery for Sales · Module 2 of 2

 Mike Reilly

-Sponsored Gulf of Mexico pressure-testing roundtable, four weeks out.
-Ten attendees, all three shortlisted suppliers\' clients invited, agenda set with the AWWA.
+Sponsored Gulf pressure-testing roundtable, four weeks out.
+Ten attendees across shortlisted suppliers' clients, agenda set with the AWWA.
 Sub-$200 a head.
-No individual gift to Pam, Pam sits next to four of her peers.
+No individual gift.

 Karen Mendoza

-I can pre-clear it.
+I can pre-clear.
 Two conditions.
-The agenda has to be technical and visible to all three shortlisted bidders before the bid closes.
-And the invite list cannot be tilted toward Veridia.
+Agenda technical and visible to all three bidders before the bid closes.
+Invite list not tilted toward Veridia.

 Karen Mendoza

 One more thing.
-If the DOJ ever reads the invite list and sees that you sent it the week before bid submission, the question they\'ll ask is whether the event existed before the bid did.
-Make sure the AWWA\'s emails to you predate the bid window.
+If DOJ sees the invite went out the week before submission, they'll ask if the event existed before the bid did.
+AWWA's emails must predate the bid window.

 Wednesday, 4:30 PM −1